 While we have plenty of good things to say about Giganews, no Usenet newsgroup provider is perfect – and Giganews is no exception.
-Here’s what we don’t like.
+Here’s what we don’t like so much.

-Though you can get some good deals on their Diamond plan, it’s base price of $30 per month is more expensive than the majority of Usenet providers on the market.
+Though you can get some good deals on their Diamond plan, it’s base price is more expensive than the majority of Usenet providers on the market.

 Keep in mind that you are getting a good VPN along with it, which helps offset some of the sticker shock.
 But if you’re on a strict budget or don’t do a ton of downloading, Giganews’ most expensive plans may be a little rich for your blood.

-Top Tip – Though well worth the price, if Giganews’ diamond package is outside your budget, opt for their less expensive but still solid plans or check out a different, more competitively priced all-rounder Usenet provider like Newshosting for $8.88/month.
+Top Tip – Though well worth the price, if Giganews’ Diamond package is outside your budget, opt for their less expensive but still solid plans or check out a different, more competitively priced all-rounder Usenet provider like Newshosting for $5.99/month.

 No Anonymous Way to Pay